With the world just emerging from a year-and-a-half-long lockdown due to COVID-19, many would have hoped that's the last we've heard of the disease.

 By and large, so much information has emerged on the potential for cannabis to help with many symptoms associated with long COVID.

 For instance, an examination of the lungs of mice infected with SARS-CoV-2 showed a reduced concentration of the virus after CBD treatment.

 Further, an analysis of patients known to be active users of cannabis (CBD100) revealed substantially fewer SARS-CoV-2 infections during COVID testing.

 What do these results tell us?

-Studies show that CBD can boost immune function in several ways.
+Studies show that CBD may promote immune function in several ways.

 By blocking entry or subsequent infection of other cells

-CBD is generally consumed together with THC, especially for broad- or full-spectrum CBD.
+CBD is generally consumed together with THC, especially full spectrum CBD.
 It is quickly metabolized by the liver and intestines into 7-hydroxy-cannabidiol (7-OH-CBD) and 7-carboxy-cannabidiol (7-COOH-CBD).

 A 2022 study investigating the effects of cannabidiol on SARS-CoV-2 replication showed that the metabolite 7-OH-CBD could effectively block SARS-CoV-2 infection at an early age or even later stages.
 This metabolite specifically targets the A549-ACE2 cells, which are the entry points of the SARS-CoV-1 virus.

 By preventing SARS-CoV-1 from replicating in the lung epithelial cells